Johann Gottfried Herder: German nationalism and cultural identity

-Germany and the Enlightenment
+Political philosophy and the Enlightenment

-This question was further developed by Herder's lament that Martin Luther did not establish a national church, and his doubt whether Germany did not buy Christianity at too high a price, that of true nationality.
-Herder's patriotism bordered at times upon national pantheism, demanding of territorial unity as "He is deserving of glory and gratitude who seeks to promote the unity of the territories of Germany through writings, manufacture, and institutions" and sounding an even deeper call:
+Herder further developed these ideas by lamenting that Martin Luther did not establish a national church, questioning whether Germany had paid too high a price for adopting Christianity at the expense of its true nationality.
+His patriotism at times bordered on national pantheism, as he advocated for German territorial unity, stating: "He is deserving of glory and gratitude who seeks to promote the unity of the territories of Germany through writings, manufacture, and institutions."
+He also warned against the loss of genuine folk traditions:

-"But now!
-Again I cry, my German brethren!
-But now!
-The remains of all genuine folk-thought is rolling into the abyss of oblivion with a last and accelerated impetus.
-For the last century we have been ashamed of everything that concerns the fatherland."

-In his Ideas upon Philosophy and the History of Mankind he wrote: "Compare England with Germany: the English are Germans, and even in the latest times the Germans have led the way for the English in the greatest things."
+In his Ideas for a Philosophy of the History of Mankind, Herder observed: "Compare England with Germany: the English are Germans, and even in the latest times the Germans have led the way for the English in the greatest things."

-Herder, who hated absolutism and Prussian nationalism, but who was imbued with the spirit of the whole German Volk, yet as a historical theorist turned away from the ideas of the eighteenth century.
-Seeking to reconcile his thought with this earlier age, Herder sought to harmonize his conception of sentiment with reasoning, whereby all knowledge is implicit in the soul; the most elementary stage is the sensuous and intuitive perception which by development can become self-conscious and rational.
-To Herder, this development is the harmonizing of primitive and derivative truth, of experience and intelligence, feeling and reasoning.
+Herder, who opposed absolutism and Prussian nationalism, embodied the spirit of the German Volk.
+As a historical theorist, he distanced himself from the rationalist ideas of the eighteenth century, instead seeking a balance between sentiment and reasoning.
+He believed that knowledge is inherent in the soul, beginning with sensuous and intuitive perception that gradually develops into self-conscious rationality.
+To Herder, this evolution represented the harmonization of primitive and derivative truth, experience and intelligence, feeling and reasoning.